 A regular battery charger is not equipped to handle the unique needs of deep cycle battery charging and is risky to use.
-In addition, the use of an ordinary battery charger can shorten the life of a deep cycle battery.
+In addition, the use of an ordinary battery charger can shorten the life of a deep-cycle battery.

 When choosing a deep cycle battery charger, make sure that it is suitable for deep cycle batteries with the information mentioned in the previous bullet point.

-In addition, you can calculate how much charging time will be needed for your battery by consulting the specification, or if you are interested in having the same charger charge several batteries at the same time.
+In addition, you can calculate how much charging time will be needed for your battery by consulting the specifications or if you are interested in having the same charger charge several batteries at the same time.

 The size of the battery (amp/hour) and its depth of discharge considerably affect its charging time.
 Roughly consider that a deep cycle battery charger will take 1.5 hours to charge 20 amp/hour of a deep cycle RV battery (6V or 12V), and just under 18 hours to charge 230 amp/hour.
-If these times don’t seem adequate for your purposes, consider charging times when choosing a deep cycle RV battery charger.
+If these times don’t seem adequate for your purposes, consider charging times when choosing a deep-cycle battery charger.

 Marine deep cycle battery chargers are a good choice for RV.
-Marine battery chargers are equipped with water protection, but can perform the same functions as mentioned above if the battery to be charged has the proper chemistry.
+Marine battery chargers are equipped with water protection but can perform the same functions as mentioned above if the battery to be charged has the proper chemistry.
 In general, they are a bit more expensive because they are completely waterproof and can be placed anywhere on the boat.
 Some electrical mounting rings that may be directly connected to the battery terminals are included with these chargers.

-In the following paragraphs, I will explain step by step how to charge a deep cycle RV battery with DC and solar panels.
+In the following paragraphs, I will explain step by step how to charge a deep cycle battery with DC and solar panels.

-- Install the deep cycle battery charger according to the manufacturer’s instructions.
+- Install the deep-cycle battery charger according to the manufacturer’s instructions.